 Waubonsee Community College had a permanent name but had yet to locate to a permanent campus and so, when the college opened its doors for classes on Sept.
 11, 1967, the doors were those of a variety of community facilities.
 The school's initial enrollment of 1,603 students—403 full time and 1,200 part time—has grown steadily since that time, with the college currently serving more than 12,000 students each semester.

 Just a few months later, in December 1967, a successful bond referendum allowed the college to begin planning its first permanent campus.
 The campus, situated on a 243-acre tract of land north of Sugar Grove on Route 47, still serves as the college's main campus.
-In addition to classroom space, facilities there also include conference rooms, specialized laboratories, Student Center, café and coffee bar, library, bookstore, observatory, kiln shelter, 375-seat auditorium, multipurpose event space, gymnasium, 120-workstation computer center, fitness center and two-mile nature trail.
+In addition to classroom space, facilities there also include conference rooms, specialized laboratories, Student Center, café and coffee bar, library, bookstore, observatory, kiln shelter, 375-seat auditorium, multipurpose event space, gymnasium, 120-workstation computer center, and two-mile nature trail.

 Waubonsee established another major extension center in January 1997 on the Rush-Copley Medical Center campus, adjacent to Route 34 in far east Aurora.
 Renovated and renamed the Aurora Fox Valley Campus in summer 2016, it houses the college's health care programs, in addition to offering general education courses and comprehensive student services.

-The Aurora Downtown and Plano Campuses are among the many projects undertaken as part of the 2020 College Master Plan.
+The Aurora Downtown and Plano Campuses were among the many projects undertaken as part of the 2020 College Master Plan.
 During the 2002-2003 academic year, the board of trustees adopted this plan, which outlined educational facilities necessary to meet the needs of students now and into the future.
 Five building projects were completed on the Sugar Grove Campus: the Campus Operations facility opened in August 2005, the Science Building opened during the fall 2006 semester, the Academic and Professional Center held classes for the first time in fall 2007, the Student Center opened in spring 2009, and the Field House opened in spring 2015.